 Trimethoprim/sulfamethoxazole has been reported rarely to increase bone marrow suppression in patients receiving methotrexate, probably by decreased tubular secretion and/or an additive antifolate effect.
 Concurrent use of the anti-protozoal pyrimethamine may increase the toxic effects of methotrexate because of an additive antifolate effect.

 Theophylline

-Methotrexate may decrease the clearance of theophylline; theophylline levels should be monitored when used concurrently with Methotrexate Injection BP (without preservative) or Methotrexate Injection BP (with preservative).
+Methotrexate may decrease the clearance of theophylline; theophylline levels should be monitored when used concurrently with ACH-METHOTREXATE.

 Mercaptopurine